TV and Broadband Guides

 No two TV streaming services are the same - while some series and films are available through multiple platforms, each streaming service has some exclusive content.
 Some TV packages, such as Sky and BT, include on demand streaming in addition to live (‘normal’) TV but there are streaming services specifically for on demand films and TV series.

-The three biggest players in the streaming world - Amazon Prime Video, Netflix and Rakuten - have an impressive selection of films and TV shows.
+The three biggest streaming services in the UK - Netflix, Amazon Prime Video and Disney+ - have an impressive selection of films and TV shows.
 With the option to subscribe monthly rather than annually, signing up to one of these could get you a better deal than you would find with a provider like BT or TalkTalk TV.

 Netflix’s original TV series, such as House of Cards, Narcos and The Crown, have achieved international success and made Netflix seem like a household essential for many people.
 However, Netflix does have its competitors.
 With Amazon Prime Video, not only do you get free delivery on purchases from Amazon.co.uk and free music streaming, you have access to exclusive Amazon films and TV shows, such as American Gods and The Grand Tour.
-Rakuten has a wide range of US TV series (e.g. Suits, Arrested Development, Glee) and the option to buy films to own from about £3.45.
+Disney+ gives you access to all your childhood nostalgia, as well as the Star Wars and Marvel franchises.

 Before you commit yourself to a TV streaming contract, try them out for free.
-Amazon Prime Video, Netflix and Rakuten each offers a 30-day free trial so you can compare the content of each one.
+Netflix and Amazon Prime Video both offers a 30-day free trial so you can compare the content of each one.

 Sometimes you want to watch something specific but you don’t know which channel it’s on or which TV service you need to have to receive this channel.
 For instance, since TV deals between sports events and broadcasters seem to change all the time, it can be hard to keep up with things like who is showing the Ashes (clue: in 2019, it’s Sky Sports).